 - Rees Jones, Golf Course architect

 Haig Point’s Rees Jones Signature Course is unique to the world of golf.
 The architect of the original course in 1986, Jones returned to Haig Point in 2007 for a restoration that has sharpened and maintained the course’s young legacy as one of the best in the Lowcountry and in the entire country.
-Haig Point’s stunning course has appeared multiple times in Golf Digest’s “America’s 100 Greatest Courses” and earned a position in Golf Magazine’s “Top 100 in the World.”
+Haig Point’s stunning course has appeared multiple times in Golf Digest’s “America’s 100 Greatest Courses” and “Best in State,” and earned a position in Golf Magazine’s “Top 100 in the World.”